MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.ReferenceExtensions.ToTyped now accepts and validates a nullable reference.
 - Changed Architecture.Ddd.SignedVersion so that the custom formatted string retutned when ToString is invoked now takes account of the empty state.
 - Changed Architecture.Ddd.SignedVersion so that it can now be implicitly cast to its constituent parts (Number, Signature).
+- Moved Architecture.Serialization to Architecture.Ddd.Serialization as it contained items that solely related to Ddd (**breaking change**).
 - Renamed Architecture.Cqrs.Services.PaginatedResult.TotalPages to Pages (**breaking change**).
 - Renamed Architecture.Cqrs.Services.PaginatedResult.TotalResults to Total (**breaking change**).
 - Updated to MooVC V6.* (**breaking change**).

+## Bug Fixes

+- Fixed a bug that would cause an reference to be incorrectly deserialized whenever it was originally serialized as an untyped reference.